10 Things to Know About Business Valuation

 8. How do I judge a business appraiser’s qualifications?

 Professionals in varying occupations may claim to be business appraisers, but only accredited business appraisers have the training and expertise needed to provide defensible business valuation reports.
-Business appraisal services offered by an accredited entity will have designations such as; the Accredited Senior Appraiser (ASA), Certified Business Appraiser (CBA), Certified Valuation Analyst (CVA), and the Accredited in Business Valuation (ABV) of the AICPA.
+Business appraisal services offered by an accredited entity will have designations such as Accredited Senior Appraiser (ASA), Certified Business Appraiser (CBA), Certified Valuation Analyst (CVA) and the Accredited in Business Valuation (ABV) of the AICPA.

 9. What information is needed to perform a business valuation?

 The following documents are necessary to provide a credible valuation: financial statements for the last five years, interim financial statements and forecasts or projections.
 Other documents requested include information that describes the company’s services and/or products, operations, customers, suppliers and competitors.
 Any business planning materials including reports by consultants are also required.

 10. What else can owners use a business valuation for?